-MELINDA: Nor have I.
+MJ: Nor have I.

 SEAN: Battle Angel Alita: Last Order hits Vol. 17.
 I got way, WAY behind in this series (as in, I still have to finish the original non-Last Order Alita), so I suspect I’ll just wait for the omnibus.
 Which has new content anyway, apparently.